 Travel plans require preparation.
 That means packing the tools to help bring foot pain relief.
 However, preventing foot pain and foot discomfort while traveling starts with proper footwear.

-Shoes take up a lot of space in a suitcase, but it’s crucial to pack at least one supportive pair that you can wear for a wide range of activities.
+Shoes take up a lot of space in a suitcase, but it’s crucial to pack at least one supportive shoe that you can wear for a wide range of activities (Plus, there are many clever ways to pack shoes in a suitcase!).

 When choosing comfortable shoes for your next trip, prioritize these qualities and features: